-- bladder infection
+- a bladder infection

-- enlarged prostate (in men)
+- an enlarged prostate in men

 - bladder cancer